 ARTICLE 1 – NAME AND PURPOSE

 The Police Accountability Board (PAB) was established in 2022 with the purpose to promote accountability, trust, and communication between the University of California, Merced (UCM) community and the UCM Police Department (UCMPD).
-The PAB independently reviews and makes recommendations in a fair and unbiased manner, regarding investigations of complaints made by members of the campus community and the general public (also referred to as civilian complaints).
+The PAB impartially reviews investigation reports related to civilian complaints of police misconduct made by members of the campus community and the general public and provides recommendations to the Chief of Police.

 ARTICLE 2 – QUALIFICATIONS